Radmang/Subtitle-Extractor/README.md

 # Subtitle Extractor
-Extracts and converts subtitles from a video file to the SUBRIP subtitle codec for external subtitle usage within services such as Jellyfin.
+Extracts and converts subtitles from a video file to the SUBRIP subtitle codec for external subtitle usage within services such as Jellyfin and Plex.

 ## Instructions
 Windows Users (TESTED AND WORKING)